ArguedJoker/exercise-app/README.md

 ## Risk Assessment

 Before any work on the project is under way, it is important to assess the various risks that can affect successful completion.
-In the analysisI have included various risks that could affect each stage of the project ranging from SQL injections through to the likelihood of the risk and the impact.
+In the analysis I have included various risks that could affect each stage of the project ranging from SQL injections through to the likelihood of the risk and the impact.
-Using this information I am able to classify each risk into an appropriate column.

 <details>